LeonardoCardoso/LeonardoCardoso/README.md

 Contact me via [E-mail](mailto:leo@leocardz.com).
 You can use my [PGP public key](https://leocardz.com/contact/leonardo-cardoso-public-pgp.asc) for more privacy.

-Living by the mantra _Building trust between Machines and Mankind_.
+Living by the mantra _Building trust between Machines and Humankind_.